 NRA Sues San Francisco After Lawmakers Declare It A Terrorist Organization

-The National Rifle Association is suing the city and county of San Francisco, after its Board of Supervisors voted unanimously to designate the NRA a domestic terrorist organization.
+The National Rifle Association is suing the city and county of San Francisco and its Board of Supervisors over a unanimous vote to designate the NRA a domestic terrorist organization.
 The pro-gun group says the city is trying to discriminate against people "based on the viewpoint of their political speech."

 In its resolution, the board said San Francisco should "take every reasonable step" to limit any vendors and contractors with which it does business from also doing business with the NRA.
 It also said it is "urging other cities, states, and the federal government to do the same."